Support to Study

 First, no-one should ask you to come for a meeting without explaining why they’re setting up a meeting.
 If you are not satisfied with the explanation, or you haven’t been given reasons, then please contact the Students’ Union for additional advice and guidance.

-The Health, Wellbeing and Fitness to Study policy gives the detail on the 3 levels of meetings that are possible.
+The Support to Study Policy gives the detail on the 3 levels of meetings that are possible.
 The aim is to work with students informally, and by agreement wherever possible.
 You should be told why the meeting is happening, and have the chance to explain whether or not you agree that there’s a problem.
 You should be consulted on your needs and wishes, and ideally agree an action plan to help manage your situation.
 If there’s no agreement, or if students don’t attend the meeting, the policy allows the University to escalate the matter Panels which will review your case history.
-Panels could decide on your suspension or exclusion.

 You have the right to be accompanied by a Students’ Union adviser if you wish at all levels.
 Alternatively, if you have a support worker already (for example, a social worker, or an advocate from a mental health service) you can ask the University to allow them to accompany you or to represent you.
 The University will not permit legal representation at University meetings.